FlagstaffGardens/focusflow/README.md

 # FocusFlow

 FocusFlow ingests Plaud.ai share links or direct audio URLs, downloads the audio, runs transcription, and generates meeting summaries with GPT.
-The current stack is Next.js 15 (App Router) with a shared TypeScript pipeline library.
+The stack is a single Next.js 15 (App Router) application with the pipeline logic colocated under `lib/`.

 ## Features